grommunio/grommunio-documentation/admin/administration.rst

 Click on the uparrow to show previous logs.
 Click on the the refresh button to fetch new logs or toggle the autorefresh switch to automatically refresh logs of the selected service every 5 seconds.
-Click on a log line to fetch every log *after* the timestap of the clicked line.
+Click on a log line to fetch every log *after* the timestamp of the clicked line.